spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/node-modules/01-node-modules.md

 !SLIDE

 # Still very alpha
-## It's not just ClojureScript that is working at this
+## It's not just ClojureScript working on this

 !SLIDE